 History of Saint Peter's Square

-In 1656, Pope Alexander VII commissioned Gian Lorenzo Bernini to create a square worthy of the majesty of St. Peter’s Basilica.
-Bernini designed an elliptical piazza that is embraced on two sides with four rows of imposing Doric columns arranged in a stunning colonnade.
+In 1656, Pope Alexander VII commissioned sculptor and architect Gian Lorenzo Bernini to create a square worthy of the majesty of St. Peter’s Basilica.
+Bernini designed an elliptical piazza that is embraced on two sides by four rows of imposing Doric columns arranged in a stunning colonnade.
 The double colonnades are meant to symbolize the embracing arms of St. Peter’s Basilica, Christianity’s Mother Church.
 Topping the colonnades are 140 statues depicting saints, martyrs, popes, and founders of religious orders within the Catholic Church.

 In order to see the symmetry of this architectural masterpiece firsthand, one must stand on roundel foci pavements located near the piazza’s fountains.
 From the foci, the four rows of the colonnades line up perfectly behind one another, creating an amazing visual effect.